How to set up Windows Authentication for Microsoft Entra ID with the incoming trust-based flow

 Start a Windows PowerShell session with the Run as administrator option.

 Set the common parameters.
-Customize the script below prior to running it.
+Customize the following script before running it.

 - Set the